Not Your Everyday Thrift Store Find –

 By Alexandria Cannito for Glamourdaze

-For many women it’s important to show off an outfit that not only turns heads, but is unique in its own right.
-While some opt to shop at their favorite modern fashion outlets, others go to a place you would least expect to find a piece that outshines others; the thrift store.
+For many women it’s important to show off an outfit with a perfect pair of vintage style shoes that not only turns heads, but is unique in its own right.
+So whether you’re hunting for 1920s flapper shoes, or 1930s style shoes or 1940s shoe styles, some opt to shop at their favorite modern fashion outlets, others go to a place you would least expect to find a piece that outshines others; the thrift store.

 Imagine walking into your neighborhood secondhand store, on the hunt for a vintage item you can add to your wardrobe.
 Isle after isle, sifting through clothes and accessories, the search for that perfect classic addition isn’t always easy to find.
 And then there it is, the unique item you’ve been searching.
 While some people enjoy showing off their authentic vintage finds, others are looking for that fresh out of the box item that embodies a classic look.
 I suppose that’s how Lauren Stowell and Abby Cox came across the idea for Royal Vintage Shoes.